acailic/acailic.github.io/_notes/oca-review-questions-0.md

 tags: [java, oca]
 date: 2018-07-18
 ---
+- In an array access, the expression to the left of the brackets appears to be fully evaluated before any part of the expression within the brackets is evaluated.
+Note that if evaluation of the expression to the left of the brackets completes abruptly, no part of the expression within the brackets will appear to have been evaluated.

 - Java parses the expression from left to right.
 Once it realizes that the left operand of a conditional "or" operator has evaluated to true, it does not even try to evaluate the right side expression.